By Jill Briscoe

 As I struggled as a young wife with being content with a husband who traveled a lot, I realized I would only be fully content if I and he were in the center of God’s will.
 Since I believed it was God’s will for Stuart to be doing what he had been called and commissioned to do, I knew I would not be happy if he were home!
 That mental acceptance helped my heart to begin its journey toward the peace I had been seeking.
 Peace of heart and mind, after all, is not dependent on a person but on being in the center of God’s calling on your life.
 Therein lies peace and therein lies an inner cohesiveness that only the Holy Spirit can engineer.

 What’s going on inside you?
 Are you sitting under the gripe tree griping?
 Are you holding together or are you falling apart?
 When we are content with the choices God makes for us, we can respond rightly to everything life throws at us in all its shades and shadows.
 In other words, when we say a loud YES to God’s decisions for us, we will find ourselves content!
 In fact the word aye (yes) is used in the British House of Commons as an affirmation vote.
 It has often been hard for me to glance heavenward and say aye to God’s plans and purposes for my life.
 But a life of saying “yes, Lord” makes it easier to accept God’s no’s when they come.
 So to be content, we must determine to stay in the will of God, accepting what the will of God allows.

-Enjoy the articles JBU has compiled to help you embrace contentment and ultimately find peace whatever the circumstances.
+Enjoy the articles JBU has compiled on finding contentment to help you embrace your circumstances and ultimately find peace.